beastsaber/bsaber/src/collections/posts/getting-started.md

   - '139574'
   - '4285984'
 credits:
-  - contribution: the feedback and proofreading the guide
+  - contribution: for the feedback and proofreading the guide
     contributors:
       - '4286051'
 ---